Maze sim 3d

 The current tile search method goes backwards through the list of tiles that have been traversed in visit order.
 This can lead to behaviours where the desired tile isn't necessarily the closest tile to the robots current position.
 Additionally it might be beneficial to add greater weightings to tiles that have a high number of neighbours that are also unvisited, this will lead to exploring clumps of unvisited tiles before single unvisited tiles.
 Again this is limited by only deciding where to explore after the robot is stuck in a location with no unvisited tiles.
 Planning prior to this would prevent unwanted travel.

 The route finding algorithm currently doesn't use any knowledge of maze structure to find an optimal path to the goal tile.
 The current method is to follow the tiles backwards by visit order until the robot is at the desired tile.
 This can lead to the robot going around in a large spiral to return to the previous location.
-Implementing a simple A* path finding algorithm would be trivial to add to this method.

 See Also